trikit/trikit/doc/source/quickstart.rst

-If instead of ``all-weighted``, a 5-year geometric loss development pattern is preferred, along with a tail factor of 1.015, the call to ``cl`` would be modified as follows::
+If instead of ``all-weighted``, a 5-year geometric loss development pattern is preferred, along with a tail factor of 1.015, the call to ``base_cl`` would be modified as follows::

 	In [1]: tri.base_cl(sel="geometric-5", tail=1.015)